MCERF Grants for

 MCERF, the Mechanical Contracting Education and Research Foundation, has made available three types of grants for the upcoming year to benefit contractors, students and student chapters.

 - Student Internship Grants - MCAA believes that students who work for a mechanical or plumbing or service contractor under an internship arrangement will enhance their education, their professional experience, and their interest in the mechanical contracting industry.
 Therefore, grants are offered to promote internships for undergraduate students majoring in academic disciplines applicable to the mechanical construction industry (i.e., construction management, mechanical engineering, etc.).
 These grants are available to mechanical construction, service or plumbing contractors or manufacturers and suppliers to the mechanical construction industry offering internships at their company to qualified applicants.
-Please read the grant application instructions before proceeding.
-Applications are due by May 15, 2014.
+Applications for 2014 closed May 15, 2014.
+Successful applicants will be notified on or about June 15, 2014.

 - Faculty Continuing Education Grant This grant encourages mechanical construction contractors, mechanical service contractors, plumbing contractors and/or those companies that supply products and services to the mechanical contracting industry to employ a faculty member during the summer months or otherwise on a part-time basis by subsidizing his/her salary with a Faculty Continuing Education Grant and providing a mutually beneficial opportunity to strengthen the relationship between the industry and academics.
 Applications are due by June 1, 2014.